Happy birthday, Mac Miller.

 A new album, “Circles,” from Miller and his collaborator Jon Brion, dropped on January 17 and a listening party and pop-up gallery with photos and memorabilia lit up the North Side over the weekend.
 To top it off, Pittsburgh artist Jeremy Raymer created a wonderful mural of Miller that captures his likeness and spirit.

 Thousands visited the pop-up multimedia gallery, produced by Mirrored Media, on Friday and Saturday while listening parties at scheduled times attracted full houses at the beautifully renovated Blacksmith Shop on Middle St. The space, dubbed the Listening Room, was furnished with comfy sofas and floor cushions strewn on oriental rugs.

 Fans tapped their feet and nodded to the music as they sat in silence listening to the 53-minute long album — all at once, the way it was meant to be heard, said a greeter.
-The album “Circles” which is receiving wide critical acclaim, is a companion to Mac Miller’s Grammy-nominated “Swimmers.”
+The album “Circles” which is receiving wide critical acclaim, is a companion to Mac Miller’s Grammy-nominated “Swimming.”